matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 having to determine the `mxc`, which the widget needs to include in the (potentially custom) event body.
 For downloads it would be possible for the client to automatically download, decrypt, and pass the file to the widget, but it takes the control from the widget to determine which files are actually needed for the current view.
 We therefore don't see a great advantage in this approach.
+However, it might become more viable if [MSC3911][MSC3911] should land close to its current form.

 It may be preferable if the widget would not need to pass the actual data to the client over the Widget API, but instead acquire an authenticated URL that it can use to upload/download the file